jichu4n/palm-pdb/README.md

 TypeScript library for working with Palm OS PDB and PRC files.

-palm-pdb provides a API for reading and writing Palm OS PDB and PRC files using TypeScript / JavaScript.
-It also provides implementations of several common PDB data formats out of the box, including those used by the core Palm OS PIM applications (Memo Pad, Date Book, Address, To Do List) and PalmDOC.
+palm-pdb provides a TypeScript / JavaScript API for reading and writing Palm OS PDB and PRC files.
+It also provides out-of-the-box implementations of several PDB data formats, including those of the core Palm OS PIM applications (Memo Pad, Date Book, Address, To Do List) and PalmDOC.

 While palm-pdb doesn't directly communicate with a Palm OS device, it can be used to parse PDB / PRC files backed up from a device, or to produce PDB / PRC files that can be synced to a device.